PHPirates/jetbrains-plugin-template/README.md

 # Sample Jetbrains plugin with gradle build

+Note: after this repo was created, Jetbrains created their own template at https://github.com/JetBrains/intellij-platform-plugin-template

 # Features
 * Uses Gradle to build the plugin.
 * Uses Travis-CI to let Travis automatically build the plugin and run tests on every push.